Estate & Probate Law

 Guardianship is an important part of responsible estate planning.
 Under the law, an adult who is 18 years of age or older is presumed to be capable of handling their own affairs.
 However, a guardian may be appointed to serve as a substitute decision maker if a person has a disability that prevents them from making or communicating responsible decisions about their personal affairs.

 If you have any questions or concerns about guardianship, speak with our trusted Houston guardianship attorneys to find out how to appoint a guardian in Texas.

 To qualify for guardianship, the disability must be due to:

 Most appropriate person to be appointed guardian with best interest of the ward

 Whether you’re appointing a guardian to manage one’s property and finances, or choosing who will be in charge of the care and custody of the ward, it’s important to choose a guardian who has the ward’s best interest in mind.
 Our Houston estate planning attorneys & guardianship lawyers can provide legal assistance throughout the Texas guardianship proceeding, so you protect your family and safeguard their future.

 The guardian of the estate is in charge of the ward’s property and finances.

 The guardian of the person is in charge of care and custody of the ward.

 Probate is the legal process taken once a person passes away.
 Their assets must be disbursed in a manner consistent with state laws and following the directions they put forth when they were alive, as stated in their will.
-If you are the executor of a will or the benficiary of an estate, our experienced Houston estate planning attorneys and probate lawyers in Texas & Illinois can guide you through the probate process – from identifying estate assets and beneficiaries to distributing assets and inheritances.
+If you are the executor of a will or the benficiary of an estate, our experienced Houston estate planning attorneys and probate lawyers can guide you through the Texas probate process – from identifying estate assets and beneficiaries to distributing assets and inheritances.

 Who Needs to Go Through Probate